r-khvstnv/DishRecipes/README.md

 <br/><br/>

 ### Add & Update Dish
 _(2nd & 3rd Screenshot above)_ Fragment, where User can add New Dish.
-In addition it's used for Editing Existed.
+In addition, it's used for Editing Existed.
 <br/><br/>

 ### Dish Details
-Fragment, provides all related information to previously chosen Recipe.
-There, User can add it to Favorite or Delete.
+Fragment provides all related information to the previously chosen Recipe.
+There, the User can add it to Favorite or Delete.
 <br/>
 __NOTE:__ Only created by User Dishes are available for Editing _(1st & 2nd Screenshot below)_
 <br/>